donovan-jasper/class-notes/README.md

 # class-notes
 Stanford Class Notes!

-These notes are taken by me (Donovan Jasper) from lecture with languague model assitance :).
+These notes are taken by me (djasper@stanford.edu) from lecture with languague model assitance :).